Standard Operating Procedure · ATLAS Platform

 1. Researcher logs into ATLAS with their workspace key

-3. Researcher selects the patient's preferred language
+4. Researcher selects the patient's preferred language on the SDoH screen (before questions begin)

-4. Researcher either: (a) hands device to patient for self-completion, or (b) reads questions aloud and records answers
+5. Researcher either: (a) hands device to patient for self-completion, or (b) reads questions aloud and records answers

 7. Researcher reviews result on dashboard and documents any Sentinel flags